 Scoliosis is a term used to describe an unnatural curve of the spine, and it affects more than 3 million Americans every year.
 It can be present as an abnormality since birth or develop during childhood.
 Most cases of scoliosis are idiopathic, meaning their cause is not understood by modern medicine.

 The spinal curvature can vary from minor to severe.
-Minor cases typically do not present pain nor any complications.
+Minor cases typically do not present with pain nor any complications.
 On the other hand, severe scoliosis can be dangerous if it places pressure on organs.
-When determining how is scoliosis treated, one will need to first undergo an evaluation to see how progressed it is.
+When determining how scoliosis is treated, one will need to first undergo an evaluation to see how progressed it is.
 Those with significant curvature usually have surgery.
 But there may be other options available.

 Alternative Scoliosis Treatment Options

-Our research into scoliosis has led us to the theory that scoliosis may be caused by a fascia restriction that impedes growth.
+Our research into scoliosis has led us to the theory that scoliosis may be caused by a fascia restriction that impedes normal growth.
 Fascia is also known as connective tissue and has the important role of holding the body together.
 Until recently, relatively little was known about human connective tissue and its role in the body.
-Research in this field has uncovered a needle cutting technique that releases the tightened fascia cords and promotes normal growth.
-If you or your child has spine curvature, seek a second opinion on scoliosis therapy options before undergoing invasive surgery.
+Now, we are beginning to understand how tight or damaged fascia can affect the development of scoliosis, and how the role of fascia should inform upon how we treat scoliosis.

 Correct Spinal Conditions at our Health and Wellness Center

 Are you or a family member suffering from scoliosis?
 At Blatman Health and Wellness Center, we specialize in pain management with an integrative holistic approach to medicine.
 Our treatment for scoliosis pain will help you manage the condition without using harmful pain medication or invasive surgeries.
 Talk with us today and find out how a combination of fascial therapy, massage, exercise, and other treatments can help treat your scoliosis without surgery.